platformsh/platformsh-docs/docs/src/configuration/services/solr.md

 platform tunnel:open
 ```

-That will open an SSH tunnel to all services on the current environment, and give an output similar to:
+That opens an SSH tunnel to all services on the current environment and gives an output similar to:

 ```bash
 SSH tunnel opened on port 30000 to relationship: solrsearch